djsime1/awesome-flipperzero/FAQ.md

 > Debruin sequences are more efficient by merging multiple codes together.
 > Example: 365, 136, and 650 can all be found in 13650 by looking at groups of 3 digits individually.

+### Can I attach a more powerful antenna?
+> Yes and no. You can't just attach any antenna directly via the GPIO pins, however you could use a separate processor on a protoboard and control it from Flipper, assuming you write your own code to do that.
+> For example, you could write your own code on a NRF24 and accompanying Flipper app to control it over GPIO.

 ## NFC & RFID [🔝](#top)